 The Best Google Analytics Tools & Addons

-These are the 10 best tools (aka add-ons) I use when working with Google Analytics and Google Tag Manager.
-I have not attempted to list all possible tools – as there are now hundreds available.
-Rather, these focus on helping you get on top of, and maintaining, your data quality.
+These are my best tools, or “add-ons” I use when working with Google Analytics and Google Tag Manager.
+They focus on helping you get you get on top of and maintaining your data quality.
 I use all of them regularly (listed in no specific order).
 Updated Feb-2019.

 Regular expressions (regex) are used to match patterns within text.
 In Google Analytics, regular expressions are used for filtering—for both filtering within a report (table filter) and for creating separate report sets (View filters); For defining advanced segments; For configuring goal conversions and funnel steps.
 In other words, regular expressions are important!